 How to submit your letters

 Graduates of a non-U.S. university system are required to provide officially evaluated and translated copies of all their college transcripts.
 Official evaluations and translations are done by outside agencies.
-Information regarding three such agencies can be found by going to International Applicants.How to Submit Transcripts
+Information regarding three such agencies can be found by going to International Applicants.

 Lewis & Clark will accept paper or e-transcripts ordered directly from each postsecondary institution attended.
 Transcripts cannot be uploaded via the online application.
-Transcripts must be mailed, emailed or faxed directly from the institution to the Graduate Admissions office.
+Transcripts must be mailed or emailed directly from the institution to the Graduate Admissions office.
 The mailing and email information can be found on the right side of this web page.

 Grade Point Average (GPA)